-From 15 March 2021 any person or entity providing financial advice to retail clients must be licensed by the FMA as a financial advice provider.
+Any person or entity providing financial advice to retail clients must be licensed by the FMA as a FAP.
 A provider may give advice itself or through a financial adviser or a nominated representative.
-There is a two year transitional period from March 2020 under which a provider can continue to operate with a transitional licence, prior to requiring a full licence under the new regime.

-Financial advice providers are required to make upfront disclosure of information to clients, especially about fees and remuneration.
+FAPs are required to make upfront disclosure of information to clients, especially about fees and remuneration.